-7. Repositionable tape runner
+7. Repositionable adhesive runner

 While glue sticks or any kind of liquid glue can be used to attach timeline figures to the page, we use and love this repositionable adhesive runner.
 In fact, if we happen to run out of this adhesive, we actually put our timeline notebooks on hold until we can get a refill!

-Advantages of this adhesive runner:
+Why we love this adhesive runner: